 What is Chinese Herbal Medicine?

-Herbal Medicine is an important part of Traditional Chinese Medicine (TCM), also called Traditional East Asian Medicine, and can be used alone or in combination with acupuncture.
-The herbs we use include plant, mineral, and animal materials.
+Herbal Medicine is an important part of Traditional Chinese Medicine (TCM), also called Traditional East Asian Medicine (TEAM), and can be used alone or in combination with acupuncture.
+The herbs in Naperville that we prescribe include plant, mineral, and animal materials.
 Most of our most commonly used 360 herbs are plant matter.

 Typically herbs are prescribed in combinations called formulas.
-They come in several forms including pills, tablets, capsules, granules or powders mixed with hot water, and raw form that are cooked into a tea.
+They come in several forms including tinctures, tablets, capsules, granules or powders mixed with hot water, and raw form that are cooked into a tea.
 Because we customize each formula to each patient, the majority of formulas we prescribe are granules similar in concept to instant coffee.
 These are mixed with hot water and then consumed as a tea.
-These are easy to use and are stronger in efficacy than pills, or capsules.
+They are easy to use and are stronger in efficacy than pills, or capsules.
 Formulas can be custom-made to be vegetarian.
 We remind our patients that the herbs are medicine, and not a beverage, although many patients report liking the taste, there can be strong flavors.

 Where do you get your herbs?

 Here in the West, we have many sources for quality herbs that are governed by Good Manufacturing Practices.
 At Energy Flow Acupuncture & Wellness Center in Naperville, we prescribe herbal medicines that undergo rigorous quality, safety and authenticity testing.
 I only use suppliers that attest to these standards.

-Herbs are safe when prescribed by a health care practitioner who has received specific training in Chinese or East Asian Herbal Medicine.
+Herbal Medicine is safe when prescribed by a healthcare practitioner who has received specific training in Chinese or East Asian Herbs and Herbal Medicine.
 Not all acupuncturists are trained in herbs.
-Look for someone who is Board Certified in Chinese Herbology by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Look for a Chinese Herbal Doctor who is Board Certified in Chinese Herbology by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 As a Board Certified Chinese Herbalist in Naperville, Amy studied for nearly 4 years with Medical Doctors from China who had intimate knowledge of Chinese herbs that they passed on while at the Midwest Oriental Medicine College here.
 After passing her Board Exams, in order to keep her Board Certification, Amy recertifies every four years by continuing her education in the subjects of Acupuncture and Chinese Herbal Medicine.
 While some medications may interfere with the efficacy of herbs, or herbs may interfere with the efficacy of some medications, for the majority of medications they are safe to take concurrently.
 Your herbalist may recommend a different time to take them or may advise against herbs based on your medications.
 Also, through our training, we fit a prescription to the person’s overall health picture.
 This medicine is not one size fits all!
-Having a pharmacy of individual herbs allows me to adjust ingredients and dosages suitable to each patient.
+Having a pharmacy of individual herbs allows us to adjust ingredients and dosages suitable to each patient.

 How long do I need to take my herbs?